Introduction to Cluster Algebras. Chapters 4-5: Cartan matrices and Dynkin diagrams

 \end{definition}

 The main result of this chapter is the following classification of cluster algebras of finite type~\cite{ca2}.

-\begin{theorem} A seed pattern (or the corresponding cluster algebra) is of finite type if and only if it contains an exchange matrix $B$ such that $A(B)$ (see \cref{eq:CartanCounterpart} and \cref{eq:assoc-cartan}) is a Cartan matrix of finite type. \end{theorem}
+\begin{theorem} A seed pattern (or the corresponding cluster algebra) is of finite type if and only if it contains an exchange matrix $B$ whose Cartan counterpart $A(B)$ (see \cref{def:assoc-cartan}) is a Cartan matrix of finite type. \end{theorem}

 The proof of \cref{th:finite-type-classification} spans Sections~\ref{sec:type-A}--\ref{sec:2-finite}.
 An overview of the proof is given below in this section.

 One important feature of Theorem~\ref{th:finite-type-classification} is that the finite type property depends solely on the exchange matrix~$B$ but not on the coefficient tuple~$\yy$.
 In other words, the top $n\times n$ submatrix~$B$ of an extended exchange matrix~$\tilde B$ determines whether the seed pattern at hand has finitely many seeds.
 The bottom part of~$\tilde B$ has no effect on this property.